anjackson/sliver/README.md

 You open WARC and WACZ files using [ReplayWeb.page](https://replayweb.page/).

-For very high-quality web archiving, you should take a look at [ArchiveWeb.page](https://archiveweb.page/) (for manual crawling via a browser extension) and [Browsertrix](https://webrecorder.net/browsertrix/) (for larger-scale high-quality crawling, running on Kubernetes).
+For high-quality web archiving, you could also try:

+- [ArchiveWeb.page](https://archiveweb.page/) (for manual crawling via a browser extension)
+- [Browsertrix](https://webrecorder.net/browsertrix/) (for larger-scale high-quality crawling, with an extensible set of per-site behaviour scripts to improve archiving, running on Kubernetes)

+There's also [ArchiveBox](https://archivebox.io/) which provides a GUI as well as command line tools, but (as far as I can tell?) does not support direct browser-behind-a-web-proxy archiving.
+You can try it out by running it on [PikaPods](https://www.pikapods.com/).

 You can find out more about web archives and web archiving tools and services via [iipc/awesome-web-archiving: An Awesome List for getting started with web archiving](https://github.com/iipc/awesome-web-archiving).